Michigan Nurse Practice Act: Facility Guide

 2. Report Suspected Misconduct

-The Michigan BON website makes it easy for facility leaders and bedside clinicians to stay informed on nursing updates.
-There, you can discover more details on:
+The State of Michigan’s Board of Nursing and Office of Nursing Programs websites make it easy for facility leaders and bedside clinicians to stay informed about nursing updates.
+On these sites you can discover more details on:

 • Michigan Nursing Scope of Practice changes.